-24. While the contracting authority in some legal systems may retain an unqualified right to terminate the project agreement, the grounds for termination by the concessionaire are usually limited to serious default by the contracting authority or other exceptional situations and do not normally include a general right to terminate the project agreement at will.
+28. While the contracting authority in some legal systems may retain an unqualified right to terminate the project agreement, the grounds for termination by the concessionaire are usually limited to serious breach by the contracting authority or other exceptional situations and do not normally include a general right to terminate the project agreement at will.
+Moreover, some legal systems do not recognize the concessionaire's right to terminate the project agreement unilaterally, but only the right to request a third party, such as the competent court, to declare the termination of the project agreement.

-(a) Serious default by the contracting authority
+(a) Serious breach by the contracting authority